Origanum 'Kent Beauty'

 Culture

 Easily grown in average, dry to medium moisture, well-drained soils in full sun.
 Does very well in gritty, sandy loams.
 Good heat and drought tolerance.
-Best to shear plants back regularly before flowering to keep the planting tidy and to induce growth of new leaves.
+Best to shear plants back regularly before flowering to keep the planting tidy and to promote new growth.

 Noteworthy Characteristics